Program customization

 Details

-DescriptionNew "quantitative" approaches are needed in modern biology, with the shift in perspective from a primarily descriptive field to something else.
+DescriptionNew "quantitative" approaches are needed in modern biology, with a shift in perspective from a primarily descriptive field to something else.

-The aim of this course is to provide tools and a mindset for answering the questions of "modern" biology, arising from recent technological advances and new-generation (large-scale or high-resolution) data.
+The aim of this course is to provide tools and a mindset for answering questions in "modern" biology, arising from recent technological advances and new generation data (large scale or high resolution).

-These tools are by no means monodisciplinary and involve integrating expertise from many different fields.
-We provide concrete, tangible examples of everyday situations that include cutting-edge experimental techniques and theoretical approaches to rationalize them.
+These tools are by no means monodisciplinary and involve the integration of expertise from many different fields.
+We provide concrete and tangible examples of everyday situations that include cutting-edge experimental techniques and theoretical approaches to rationalize them.

 Learning objectives1.
 Critique and evaluate the results of different measurement strategies.